China defends South China Sea military buildup

-BEIJING (AP) — China’s military says it’s entitled to strengthen its defenses on islands in the disputed South China Sea but says those measures aren’t directed at any specific countries.
+BEIJING (AP) — China is entitled to strengthen its defenses on islands in the disputed South China Sea but those measures aren’t directed at any specific countries, a defense ministry spokesman said Tuesday, amid the latest surge in tensions in the crucial waterway.

-Defense ministry spokesman Ren Guoqiang’s statement Tuesday follows the U.S. Navy’s deployment of three aircraft carriers to the strategically vital sea body, claimed largely by China.
+China’s military deployments are “the natural right of a sovereign nation that helps safeguard national sovereignty and security,” Ren Guoqiang said in a statement posted on the ministry’s website.

-The Wall Street Journal newspaper reported on Monday that China has installed military jamming devices in the area.
+They also help protect navigation safety, “serve to ensure regional peace and stability and are not directed at any country,” Ren said.

 Most Read Nation & World Stories